Creating Discovery Rules

 Remote password changing must be enabled to change the password.

-24. Click to select the I know the current password… selection button if you do not want Verify Privilege Vault to change the account password when the secret is created.
-Complete the following:
+22. Select the I know the current password… option if you do not want Verify Privilege Vault to change the account password when the secret is created.

-1. Type the password in the Current Password text box.
+1. In the Current Password text box, type the password.

 2. Leave the Password Changing dropdown list set to Use privileged account.